MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

 -   Point-in-time database snapshots

 Native protection might not be enough if application errors, corruptions, or security and malware incidents occur.
-In these situations, DPM provides a number of advantages:
+In these situations, DPM provides the following advantages:

--   Less DAGs are required - Native protection requires additional mailbox servers to host copies of active data.
+-   Fewer DAGs are required - Native protection requires additional mailbox servers to host copies of the active data.
 There's no reliance on DAGs for backup with DPM protection.

 -   Simpler restore - DPM provides simple and centralized data recovery from point-in-time backups.